 Content Server supports the use of third-party WYSIWYG (What You See Is What You Get) editors on most asset forms.
-The supported editors are FCKEditor, eWebEditPro, and RealObjects.
+A WYSIWYG editor allows you to see the end-result of your work, including all applicable formatting, directly in the asset form.

-A WYSIWYG editor allows you to apply style characteristics such as bold, italics, and underlining, and closely mimics the text editing behavior of Microsoft Word.
+For example, a WYSIWYG text editor, such as FCKEditor, allows you to apply style characteristics such as bold, italics, and underlining, and closely mimics the text editing behavior of Microsoft Word.
 You can change font size and color, make bulleted lists, insert tables, images, and hyperlinked text.
 Your changes to the contents of the text field are instantly visible in the editor window.
 You can also use a WYSIWYG editor to edit fields in the InSite interface.

-If your system is set up to use a WYSIWYG editor, the editor appears as part of the "New" and "Edit" asset forms, replacing the standard text box for each field that is WYSIWYG-enabled.
+If your system is set up to use a WYSIWYG editor, the editor appears as part of the "New" and "Edit" asset forms, replacing the standard entry mechanism for the field that is WYSIWYG-enabled.
 The example below shows the body field of a "Content" asset, being edited in FCKEditor: